kanaka/Diet-noVNC/README.md

 ### Why?

 That is a good question.
-Essentially, I was inspired by the Javascript (10K Apart)[http://10k.aneventapart.com/] contest to do something neat using less than 10K of Javascript + HTML.
+Essentially, I was inspired by the Javascript [10K Apart](http://10k.aneventapart.com/) contest to do something neat using less than 10K of Javascript + HTML.
 Unfortunately, the contest was already done by the time I started.

-Also, I enjoy applying minimalism to code.
+Also, I enjoy applying minimalism to code (sometimes called "code golf").
 There is a deep hacker satisfaction from taking something large and stripping it down to the bare essential.
 In some ways it is similar to creating a Quine; both require a conceptual leap in understanding of a given language.

 ### Caveats